caiks/WBOT02/README.md

 We can clearly see that the *likelihoods*, whether actual or potential, are beginning to cluster into hotspots.
 That is, there are certain locations where the *model* is most developed and it is these areas that we should concentrate on.
 Most of the *models* that follow are at the same scale of 0.177.

 It seems, however, that the *likelihood* landscape is fragmented and discrete rather than smooth.
 So the term 'contour map', which suggests gradients and local maxima and minima, may be something of a misnomer.
-This suggests that iterative 'golf ball' searches are unlikely to be very useful and that a scanning approach will be necessary.
+This suggests that iterative 'golf ball' optima searches are unlikely to be very useful and that a brute force scanning approach will be necessary.
 Whatever the local behaviour, the *likelihood* maps above do give a qualitative clue as to the direction we should take.

 The implied representation for *model* 13, by contrast, shows that the *model* is still at a very general stage -

 ![contour001_013_representation](images/contour001_013_representation.png)

-The growth rate of around 0.75 *fuds* per *size* per threshold is well below the theoretical maximum of 2.0 for a perfectly efficient allocation of *events* over a *bivalent diagonalised decomposition*.
+The growth rate of around 0.75 *fuds* per *size* per threshold is well below the theoretical maximum of 2.0 for a perfectly efficient *classification* of *events* over a *bivalent diagonalised decomposition*.
 So as well as larger *models* we would like modes with higher growth rates.

-In addition to higher growth rates, we would like to avoid duplication within the *model* of fairly similar regions around hotspots.
+In addition to higher growth rates, we would like to avoid duplication within the *model* of slightly translated but fairly similar regions around hotspots.
 That is, we would like to see very localised hotspots with very long path lengths at the hotspot itself and very short path lengths nearby and in-between.
 In this way we will avoid 'wasting' *history* on endlessly duplicated but poorly resolved features.
 In the path length map for *model* 13 above, the brightness is fairly uniform with small variations.
-We would like to see more a constellation of point-like instensities.
+We would like to see more of a constellation of point-like instensities.
 In a sense, this is the opposite to convolution - instead of weighting every location equally, we focus on a handful of places that carry the most information, thereby shrinking the vast *substrate volume*.

 <a name="Scanned_models"></a>